 \cite{23643243} we will directly generate mutations within promoter/enhancers of

 target genes.
-Theoretically we generate 6 individual SNPs in each cell line and will
+Theoretically we will generate 6 individual SNPs in each cell line and will

 study functional relevance of these changes compared to WT.
 In case of rare

 mutations, which occur within both promoter and enhancer regions of the same